MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

   - Device control in Microsoft Defender can be managed using Intune or [Group Policy](device-control-deploy-manage-gpo.md).
   - **Device control in Microsoft Defender and Intune**.
 Intune provides a rich experience for managing complex device control policies for organizations.
 You can configure and deploy device restriction settings in Defender for Endpoint, for example.
 See [Deploy and manage device control with Microsoft Intune](device-control-deploy-manage-intune.md).

 - **Endpoint data loss prevention** (Endpoint DLP).
 Endpoint DLP monitors sensitive information on devices that are onboarded to Microsoft Purview solutions.
 DLP policies can enforce protective actions on sensitive information and where it's stored or used.
+Endpoint DLP can capture file evidence.
 [Learn about Endpoint DLP](/purview/endpoint-dlp-learn-about).

 ## Common device control scenarios